tyrantdavis/tyrantdavis.github.io/_portfolio/doupedia.md

 {% endhighlight %}
 </center>

 I generated a Welcome controller and related views, using HTML and CSS from there.
 This gave users a landing page to welcome them to the app.
-I created an index view which indexed all blocmarks for all to see, including those just visiting the site.
+I created an index view which indexed all wikis for all to see, including those just visiting the site.
 A creative and playful **call to action** was included to grab the users attention.
 It also guides the user to the unusually placed pagination just below.

 <p align="center">